besogogoladze/Ecommerce-Gamazon/README.md

 </div>

-You can add, delete, edit products and clients in this application!
+## You can add, delete, edit products and clients in this application!

+You have to modify database information!